School Sport Sponsored by Hill

 Our programme of sports delivery in primary schools is growing rapidly.
-We deliver PE lessons and extra-curricular sport sessions in over 60 local primary schools per week.
+We deliver a wide range of PE lessons and extra-curricular sport sessions in local primary schools every week.

-Our School Sport programme forms part of our strategy to increase sports participation, but coaches will also have our Trust’s values at the forefront of their minds during every session:
+Our School Sport programme forms part of our strategy to increase sports participation amongst local communities, but coaches will also have our Trust’s values at the forefront of their minds during every session:

 - We believe that sports participation has the power to develop respect for the game, for opponents and teammates, and for coaches and officials.
 Our players, coaches and all other members of staff are important role models in this.